ADVANCED PRAISE FOR OTHERWISE ENGAGED:

 “In her fun, zippy new novel, Palmer riffs on fact versus fiction, the strange allure of certain exes, and—compassionately and humorously—the mixed feelings a young woman today may have about marriage.” —Ada Calhoun, author of Wedding Toasts I'll Never Give

 “A winning novel about the powerful sway of an ex, reminding us, as Faulkner wrote, ‘The past is never dead.
 It’s not even past.’
 Poignant and funny, with an endearing heroine who thinks of herself as steady and predictable but who is really a mash of churning emotions about almost everyone and everything in her life.
 Pride and Prejudice makes a brief appearance but the truer source is Austen’s Sense and Sensibility.
-Palmer’s Molly Stone is a 21st century Marianne.
-Insider tip (not a spoiler): Everyone needs a best friend like Sam.” —Susan Rieger, author of The Heirs and The Divorce Papers
+Palmer’s Molly Stone is a 21st century Marianne.” —Susan Rieger, author of The Heirs and The Divorce Papers

 PRESS FOR IF WE LIVED HERE:

 The Brooklyn Paper visited me at home to discuss If We Lived Here and the launch event at Greenlight Bookstore in this article.

 "If We Lived Here is a brisk and insightful look at the complications of cohabitation." --Harper's Bazaar, in "#thelist: 12 books to love this spring."

 Metro names If We Lived Here its weekend reading pick here.

 "IF WE LIVED HERE, cleverly explores the highs and lows (mostly lows) of apartment hunting in New York City." --The Huffington Post's interview with me about New York City as character.